AiswaryaRD/Machine-Learning-Project-on-Subreddit-Classification/README.md

   - Deployment: Interactive Streamlit app for real-time predictions.

 ## Conclusion:
-Of all the other models inferred Random Forest as the best performing model with Accuracy (72%)  and Precision (74%).
+Of all the other models inferred Random Forest and Support Vector Machines turned out to be the best performing model with Accuracy (72%)  and Precision (74%).

 ## Future Enhancements:
 - Accuracy improvements using Deep Learning Models using Transformers